-An author and essayist on American culture, business and sustainability, Anna’s writing has appeared in The Christian Science Monitor, The Guardian, Al Jazeera English, Huffington Post, The Dallas Morning News, Greenbiz.com and others.
+An author and essayist, Anna writes the Eco-Leadership column on Greenbiz.com and has contributed to The Guardian, Al Jazeera English, Huffington Post, The Christian Science Monitor, and The Dallas Morning News.
 She is a director for the North Texas Regional Council of USGBC Texas and a board director for The American Women’s Financial Education Foundation.
-She also serves as an advisor to the Little Things Matter Foundation, the OpEd Project, and Green Source DFW, which awarded her a Sustainable Leadership Award in 2016.
+She also serves as an advisor to the OpEd Project, the Little Things Matter Foundation, and Green Source DFW, which awarded her a Sustainable Leadership Award in 2016.

-Anna holds a BA in Government from the University of Texas at Austin and an MA in Communication from Johns Hopkins University.
-She lives with her family in one of the first residences in Dallas to earn a Platinum LEED-certified rating from the U.S. Green Building Council.
+Anna holds a B.A. in Government from the University of Texas at Austin and an M.A. in Communication from Johns Hopkins University.
+She lives with her family in one of the first residences in Dallas to earn Platinum LEED certification from the U.S. Green Building Council.